+86 1510-529-7925 [email protected]

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-I don’t have a lens hood for the lens and I have shot the lens into the sun a few times but I haven’t found any examples of lens flaring in my images, so I will assume that the coating on this lens does its job really well.
-Pentax is well known for their lens coatings so this is no surprise to me.
+I don’t have a lens hood for the lens, and I have shot the lens into the sun a few times, but I haven’t found any examples of lens flaring in my images.
+So, I will assume that the coating on this lens does its job really well.
+Pentax is well known for their lens coatings, so this is no surprise to me.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review